Women in Iran: In economy

 Since the 1970s, Iran has experienced significant economic and social changes.
-Women's workforce participation rate went from 9.1 percent in 1996 to 14 percent in 2004 to 31.9 in 2009.
+The percentage of Iran's women who work outside their home went from 9.1 percent in 1996 to 14 percent in 2004 to 31.9 in 2009.
 That is a 22.8 percent increase in 13 years.
-Women make up over half of the Iranian population, yet they only make up a small percentage of the workforce.
-Official statistics reported by the Census Bureau suggest that women's labor force participation remains quite low.
-Despite this, while women make up almost 30 percent of the Iranian labor force, and the percentage of all Iranian women who are economically active has more than doubled from 6.1 percent in 1986 to 13.7 percent in 2000.
+Women make up over half of the Iranian population, yet they traditionally only made up a small percentage of the workforce.
+Official statistics reported by the Census Bureau of the revolutionary government suggest that the women's labor force participation remains lower than other countries.
+Despite this, women make up almost 30 percent of the Iranian labor force, and the percentage of all Iranian women who are economically active has more than doubled from 6.1 percent in 1986 to 13.7 percent in 2000.
 In 2004, there were 18 million people employed in Iran, Women made up only 12.9 percent (or roughly 2,160,000) of the employed population.
 Men, on the other hand, made up 64 percent, or roughly 11,520,000.
-The ILO data, however, suggest that female unemployment has been consistently higher than men's in recent years (Olmsted).
-Women are concentrated in the typically female jobs of teaching and caring.
+ILO data suggest that female unemployment has been consistently higher than men's in recent years (Olmsted).
+Women are concentrated in typically female jobs of teaching and caring.
 82.7 percent of female civil servants work in teaching and education followed by administrative, financial, clerical, health, and medical professions.
 However, according to the International Labour Organization, the top three areas of female employment are agriculture, manufacturing, and education.
 One factor in the increase in women's employment is an increase in their literacy rates.
-The illiteracy among women has been a decrease from 1970 when it was 54 percent to the year 2000 when it was 17.30 percent.
-Iranian female education went from a 46 percent literacy rate to 83 percent.
+The illiteracy among Iranian women decreased between 1970 (54 percent) to the year 2000 (17.30 percent).
+The Iranian female literacy rate increaded from 46 percent to 83 percent.
 Iran ranked 10th in terms of female literacy in the 1970s, and still holds this position today.
 Women's labor force participation rate and literacy rate have been on the rise.
 Yet the unemployment rate for women compared to that of men is still considerably higher.
 Take, for example, that in 1996, the unemployment rate for women was 13.4 percent whereas, for men, the unemployment rate was 8.4 percent.
 The unemployment rate for both men and women has increased since 1996, with the gender gap in unemployment still present.
 In 2008 for example, male unemployment was 9.1 percent and female was 16.7 percent According to the OECD/GWEP (2025) report “Bridging the Finance Gap for Women Entrepreneurs”, an estimated 15% of Iranian women were engaged in entrepreneurial activity as of 2022, compared to approximately 25% of men.
 The study identifies key barriers including high interest rates, lack of collateral, and low institutional trust affecting women entrepreneurs.
 It recommends policies such as strengthening networks of senior women managers, supporting women-led knowledge-based start-ups and developing crowdfunding and micro-finance platforms to reduce dependence on traditional banking.